 (For Rabi 2023-24)

-Where; Y= Disease intensity, X1= Maximum temperature (ºC), X2= Minimum temperature (ºC), X3= Relative humidity [maximum (%)], X4= Relative humidity [minimum (%)], X5=Rainfall (mm)
+where Y= Disease intensity, X1= Maximum temperature ( °C), X2= Minimum temperature ( °C), X3= Relative humidity [maximum (%)], X4= Relative humidity [minimum (%)], and X5=Rainfall (mm).

-The analysis of all the five independent variables individually and in combinations reported that every weather factor played a major role in early blight disease development in tomato.
+The analysis of all five independent variables individually and in combination revealed that every weather factor played a major role in early blight disease development in tomato.

 DISCUSSION

-Field trials were conducted to evaluate the impact of various treatments, including fungicides, cow by-products, plant extracts and bioagents, on early blight disease severity at the experimental site of the Department of Plant Pathology, COA, ARS, Sriganganagar, during the Rabi seasons of 2022-23 and 2023-24.
-These treatments were administered to three different tomato varieties: Deshi Cherry (moderately resistant), Arka Saurabh (moderately susceptible), and Azad Tomato-4 (susceptible).
-The Deshi Cherry variety exhibited the lowest average disease intensity at 20.15%, whereas the Azad Tomato-4 variety displayed a relatively higher disease intensity at 31.08%.
-Notably, maximum disease intensity occurred at a maximum temperature of 30.7˚C and a minimum temperature of 11.1˚C, with morning relative humidity (RH) at 83.9% and evening RH at 62.1% across all three varieties.
-Temperature (both maximum and minimum) showed a significant positive correlation with disease intensity, while relative humidity (morning and evening) displayed a significant negative correlation.
-Although rainfall showed a non-significant but positive correlation with disease progression in all three varieties, the regression equations indicated that temperature and RH (both morning and evening) collectively influenced 64.15% to 89.90% of disease development across the different tomato varieties.
+Field trials were conducted to evaluate the impact of various treatments, including fungicides, cow by-products, plant extracts, and bioagents, on early blight disease severity at the experimental site of the Department of Plant Pathology, COA, ARS, Sriganganagar, during the Rabi seasons of 2022-23 and 2023-24.
+These treatments were administered to three tomato varieties: Deshi Cherry (moderately resistant), Arka Saurabh (moderately susceptible), and Azad Tomato-4 (susceptible).
+The Deshi Cherry variety exhibited the lowest average disease intensity at 20.15%, whereas the Azad Tomato-4 variety displayed a relatively higher disease intensity of 31.08%.
+Notably, the maximum disease intensity occurred at a maximum temperature of 30.7 °C and a minimum temperature of 11.1 °C, with morning and evening relative humidity (RH) at 83.9% and 62.1%, respectively, across all three varieties.
+Temperature (both maximum and minimum) showed a significant positive correlation with disease intensity, whereas relative humidity (morning and evening) showed a significant negative correlation.
+Although rainfall showed a non-significant but positive correlation with disease progression in all three varieties, the regression equations indicated that temperature and RH (both morning and evening) collectively influenced 64.15–89.90% of disease development across the different tomato varieties.

-Similarly, weather parameters contribute 77 per cent towards early blight disease intensity, with maximum and minimum temperature showing significant positive correlation and relative humidity showing negative correlation with disease appearance (Champawat and Sharma, 2009).
+Similarly, weather parameters contribute 77 per cent towards early blight disease intensity, with maximum and minimum temperatures showing significant positive correlation and relative humidity showing negative correlation with disease appearance (Champawat and Sharma, 2009).
 The per cent disease intensity progressed at a linear rate throughout the cropping season and showed a negative correlation with relative humidity (morning and evening) and a positive correlation with maximum temperature (Roopa, 2012).
-The present findings are also in agreement with earlier reports indicating that temperature had a significant positive correlation with disease severity in potato early blight (Ganie et al., 2015).
+The present findings are also in agreement with earlier reports indicating that temperature has a significant positive correlation with disease severity in potato early blight (Ganie et al., 2015).

-Weather factors such as temperature, humidity, and rainfall play a significant role in the development of early blight of tomato, with disease intensity positively correlated with maximum and minimum temperature and negatively correlated with maximum relative humidity, while rainfall showed a non-significant positive correlation (Rani et al., 2015).
-Similar findings have also been reported by other researchers (Sahu et al., 2015; Chothani et al., 2017; Kumar and Barnwal, 2017).
+Weather factors, such as temperature, humidity, and rainfall, play a significant role in the development of early blight in tomatoes, with disease intensity positively correlated with maximum and minimum temperatures and negatively correlated with maximum relative humidity, whereas rainfall showed a non-significant positive correlation (Rani et al., 2015).
+Similar findings have been reported by other researchers (Sahu et al., 2015; Chothani et al., 2017; Kumar and Barnwal, 2017).

 CONCLUSION

-Correlation analysis of per cent disease intensity with weather parameters showed that maximum temperature was significantly positive correlated while relative humidity (maximum, minimum) and Rainfall was non-significant but positive correlated with the disease Intensity.
+Correlation analysis of per cent disease intensity with weather parameters showed that maximum temperature was significantly positively correlated, while relative humidity (maximum, minimum) and rainfall were non-significant but positively correlated with disease intensity.

 REFERENCES